 Nobody gets stuck in hypnosis.
 It might feel so good that someone is slow to come out of hypnosis, but it`s really just a matter of a few minutes.

-Hypnosis has a relaxing effect helping patients let go of the day`s thoughts and worries.
+Hypnosis has a relaxing effect helping our Dubai patients let go of the day`s thoughts and worries.
 Then, depending on the technique the hypnotherapist applies, the patient might just continue to relax and listen, or he/she might be engaged in a therapeutic conversation.
 Sometimes the patient will follow and imagine therapeutic guided imageries.
 After the hypnotherapy session ends, in some cases a short moment of drowsiness can appear followed by the feeling of relaxation and refreshment.